Little pumpkins on the hillside. Little pumpkins made of ticky tacky.

 Now for the glue.
 I used my favorite quick-drying craft glue.
 I small dollop does the job.

 The finishing piece is a raffia stem.
-I twisted raffia with glue and let dry.
+I twisted the raffia with glue and let it dry.
 Then tucked it into the top pumpkins.

 Ideas for potpourri